 Then it’s back up, this time on the All Souls’ Route, which traverses a barren, rocky slope with a gradual climb to All Souls’ Prospect, our choice for best viewpoint in the entire Lake O’Hara region.
 Mind you, the scenery is similar all the way up and constantly changing so you could really pick anywhere along there.

-But once you reach Schaffer Lake at the bottom, the tough work is done and you can choose between the Big Larches route and the Alpine Meadows route to make your way back down to the lake and some well-deserved snacks/drinks/carrot cake at Le Relais shelter.
+However, continuing in the normal direction, once you reach Schaffer Lake at the bottom, the tough work is done and you can choose between the Big Larches route and the Alpine Meadows route to make your way back down to the lake and some well-deserved snacks/drinks/carrot cake at Le Relais shelter.

 Really, just amazing from start to finish.
 But don’t underestimate the difficulty since in addition to a lot of elevation gain, the terrain is difficult in spots.
 Check out our guide to see how you can get a coveted spot at Lake O’Hara and if you manage it, get ready for one of the most memorable hiking experiences in the Rockies.